pauleveritt/transcrypt_hyperapp_hydrate/doc/setup.rst

     We're picking a specific livereload version to avoid a bug.

-Let's also get our two JS files, HyperApp itself and a HyperApp HTML helper package (as an alternative to JSX):
+Let's also get our two JS files, Hyperapp itself and a Hyperapp HTML helper package (as an alternative to JSX):

 .. code-block:: bash